 This deal was a stunner because Fielder, at age 29, had missed just one game in five years, and in two seasons with the Tigers had slashed .295/.387/.491 with 55 home runs.
 Nevertheless, Detroit dealt him to Texas in what proved to be a good move; Fielder would only have one more full season remaining in his career, with chronic neck injuries leading to his retirement at age 32.

 Kinsler was an All-Star in his first season with Detroit, and was productive in his first three years as a Tiger, combining to hit .286/.332/.443 with 56 homers and 39 steals.
-He missed some time in 2017 due to a hamstring injury, and hit .236/.313/.412 with 22 homers in 139 games.
-He was traded to the Angels prior to the '18 season, and was traded to the Red Sox that July.
+He missed some time in '17 due to a hamstring injury, and hit .236/.313/.412 with 22 homers in 139 games.
+Kinsler was traded to the Angels after the '17 season and the Red Sox in July '18 before signing with the Padres.
+After a back injury ended his '19 season, Kinsler announced his retirement that December.

 The Marlins made a big splash on the free agent market following the 2011 season, as they prepared to open Marlins Park the next spring.
 Miami spent a combined $191 million to sign free agents Buehrle, Reyes and closer Heath Bell.
 It appeared the franchise was remaking itself, adding those established stars to a club that already featured slugger Giancarlo Stanton.
 But after a 69-93 season in '12, the Marlins traded Buehrle, Reyes and three other players to Toronto for eight players: Henderson Alvarez, Anthony DeSclafani, Yunel Escobar, Adeiny Hechavarria, Jake Marisnick, Jeff Mathis and Justin Nicolino.